skanjo/paulrobertlloyd-v4/src/_content/articles/2010-03-29-hack_the_planet_report.md

   - url: /images/2010/03/hack_the_planet_report/team_b_rating_schwag.png
     alt: A form within the flow for rating schwag.
 ---
-{% render 'figure' with '/images/2010/03/hack_the_planet_report/event.jpg'
+{% include 'figure' with '/images/2010/03/hack_the_planet_report/event.jpg'
   caption: 'The two teams at work.'
   alignment: 'bleed'
 %}